bootcoder/extra_print/README.md

 ```

 <img src="https://www.dropbox.com/s/355n4xmezra9wt1/line_break.png?raw=1" />

+#### B-E-EFFICIENT

+This first Ruby print statement is inefficient for three reasons:

+- At an absolute bare minimum this is 10 keystrokes, usually more.
+- Depending on the size of your console it could still take a long time to track down as the stars can blend into massive output.
+- If you have multiple such print statements, you'll have no way of identifying which is which, you can change the symbol you print but then you're just going to be doing a lot of back and forth, 'Did I put the * here, or was it the &, or the #...'

+Addressing these inefficiencies, extra_prints ```ep``` gives you.

+- 2 keystrokes to insert a break.
+- Highly visual break with a distinct color to differentiate from console clutter.
+- Each ```ep``` statement includes its callers location, making console to code sync a cinch.

+#### Note:

+There is no difference between the two so just use ```ep``` and save the keystroke.

 This can be incredibly helpful when you need to know if you made it to a particular line of code, like say inside some conditional.
 A standard p statement gets lost in 1000 lines of server logs but an extra_print statement stands out.